apodgorny/gptfy/README.md

 This process will initialize the conversation with the appropriate model and client based on your provided details, allowing you to begin sending prompts and receiving responses.

 Remember to replace `'your_api_key_here'`, `'gpt-3.5-turbo'`, and `'default_client'` with your actual API key and the specific model and client names you have set up in your `gptfy` library.

 ---

+## BaseModel Class

+### Overview
+`BaseModel` serves as a base class for different model implementations.
+It handles the interaction with OpenAI's API, tracking usage, and updating conversation states.

+### Initialization
+To create an instance of `BaseModel`, the following parameters are required:

+- `model` (dict): A dictionary containing model details such as model name, prices, and token limits.
+- `conversation` (Conversation): A reference to the associated `Conversation` instance.
+- `api_key` (str): The API key for OpenAI's services.
+- `temperature` (float): Optional.
+The temperature setting for the model's responses.

+### Methods
+- `name()`: Returns the name of the model.
+- `get_usage()`: Retrieves the current usage statistics, including costs.
+- `unwind()`: Removes the last message from the conversation if it is not from the system.
+- `start(instructions)`: Starts the model with the provided instructions.
+- `prompt(content, role)`: Sends a prompt to the model and processes the response.

+---